Fate/stay night: Unlimited Blade Works (TV series): Music

-Fate/stay night [Unlimited Blade Works] Original Soundtrack I was composed, arranged and produced by Hideyuki Fukasawa, Yuki Kajiura, and NUMBER 201.
-The first season opening theme was "Ideal White" by Mashiro Ayano and the ending theme was "Believe" by Kalafina.
-Aimer performed the opening theme of the second season, "Brave Shine" while the ending theme, "Ring Your Bell" was performed by Kalafina.
+Fate/stay night [Unlimited Blade Works] Original Soundtrack I was composed, arranged and produced by Hideyuki Fukasawa, with additional tracks by Number 201 and Yuki Kajiura.
+The first season opening theme song is "Ideal White" performed by Mashiro Ayano, while the ending theme song is "Believe" performed by Kalafina.
+The second season the opening theme song is "Brave Shine" performed by Aimer, while the ending theme song is "Ring Your Bell" performed by Kalafina.
 A remix of "Ring Your Bell", titled "Ring Your Bell (in the silence)", was used as the ending theme for episode 15.
 The song "Last Stardust", performed by Aimer, was used as an insert song for episode 20.
 LiSA performed a new cover of "This Illusion", a returning theme from the 2006 series, which was used throughout the series.
 The album was first released in Japan on March 25, 2015, by Aniplex, a subsidiary of Sony Music Entertainment (Japan), with catalog number ANZX-11636, and was re-released as part of the North American Limited Edition Blu-Ray box set on August 25, 2015.

 Originally, the series' second opening theme was intended to be "Last Stardust", composed by Aimer.
 However, the staff did not find it fitting for the video's sequences and instead used "Brave Shine".
 Writer Kinoko Nasu decided to use "Last Stardust" for the Heaven's Feel route, but the Unlimited Blade Works staff instead used it as an insert song in episode 20 during Shirou's fight with Archer.
 The vocals focus on the fire that destroyed Shirou's city and deal with his acceptance of Kiritsugu's death as he decided to follow his dreams regardless of any regrets he may have in his life.
 Aimer also took inspiration from the relationship between Jesus and his disciple Judas Iscariot in developing the relationship between Shirou and Archer, with the latter often showing intentions to kill the former, believing he should have never been born; similar words were said between Jesus and Judas.

 There were more than 400 compositions created for the entire Unlimited Blade Works soundtrack.
 This significantly exceeded the average figure for a 24 episode anime series, which normally range around 40-50 tracks.
 As a retrospective scene accompaniment, two revised compositions by Yuki Kajiura from the Fate/Zero series were used.